home-assistant-libs/pytradfri/README.md

-# Pytradfri
+# Pytradfri #

-This is a Python class to communicate with the [IKEA Tradfri](http://www.ikea.com/us/en/catalog/products/00337813/) (Trådfri) ZigBee-based Gateway.
+This is a Python class to communicate with the [IKEA Trådfri](http://www.ikea.com/us/en/catalog/products/00337813/) (Tradfri) ZigBee-based Gateway.
 The gateway can control IKEA lights and also Philips Hue bulbs.

-This is an implementation based on analysis [I](https://github.com/ggravlingen/) found [here](https://bitsex.net/software/2017/coap-endpoints-on-ikea-tradfri/) by [vidarlo](https://bitsex.net/).

-A lot of work was also put in by Paulus Schoutsen ([@balloob](https://github.com/balloob)) who took the initial code concept into this library.
+Some of the features include:
+- Get information on the gateway
+- List all devices connected to gateway
+- List all lights and get attributes of lights (name, state, color temp, dimmer level etc)
+- Change attribute values of lights (name, state, color temp, dimmer level etc)

+Table of contents:
+1. Installation
+2. Stand-alone use (command-line interface)
+3. Implement in your own Python platform
+4. Docker support
+5. Acknowledgements

-## Installation
+## 1. Installation ##
-In order to use the code, you first need to install [libcoap](https://github.com/obgm/libcoap) as per the following instructions:
+In order to use the code, you first need to install [libcoap](https://github.com/obgm/libcoap) as per the following instructions (you might have to use sudo for some commands to work):

 ```shell
 $ apt-get install libtool